-The 2010 program continues the acoustic monitoring programs of 2006-2009 with a total of 44 acoustic recorders distributed both broadly across the Chukchi lease area and nearshore environment and intensively on the Statoil, Burger (Shell), and Klondike (CPAI) lease holdings.
-The recorders will be deployed in late July or early August and will be retrieved in early to mid-October, depending on ice conditions.
-The recorders will be the Advanced Multi-Channel Acoustic Recorder (AMAR) and the Autonomous Underwater Recorder for Acoustic Listening (AURAL) model acoustic buoys set to record at 16 kHz sample rate.
-These are the same recorder models and same sample rates that have been used for this program from 2006 -2009.
-The broad area arrays are designed to capture both general background soundscape data, seismic survey sounds and marine mammal call data across the lease area.
-From these recordings we have been able to gain insight into large-scale distributions of marine mammals, identification of marine mammal species present, movement and migration patterns, and general abundance data.
+The recorders will be deployed in late July or mid-August and will be retrieved in early to mid-October, depending on ice conditions.
+The recorders will be AMAR and AURAL model acoustic buoys set to record at 16 kHz sample rate.
+These are the same recorder models and same sample rates that have been used for this program from 2006-2010.
+The broad area arrays are designed to capture both general background soundscape data, industrial sounds and marine mammal call data across the lease area.
+From previous deployments of these recordings we have been able to gain insight into largescale distributions of marine mammals, identification of marine mammal species present, movement and migration patterns, and general abundance data.